 Nowadays our phones serve as a digital Swiss Army Knife, ready to provide guidance and functionality at the touch of a finger.
 Once upon a time, stargazers might have lifted their eyes up to the night sky and wondered what was out there; now we have real-time astronomy maps available at the tip of our fingers with the best stargazing apps.
 You simply have to point your phone at the stars, and they’ll tell you what you’re looking at; stars, planets, satellites, constellations, even celestial events such as passing meteor showers or super moons.

-Stellarium is an established name in star maps, having originated as an open-source planetarium desktop program.
+Stellarium is an established name in star maps and one of the best stargazing apps around, having originated as an open-source planetarium desktop program.
 The mobile version, Stellarium Mobile Plus, was developed by two of the original creators of the desktop app and provides an illustrative yet realistic map of the stars for iOS and Android devices.
 This premium app features an ultra-comprehensive map based on the Gaia DR2 database, which has a collection of over 1.69 billion studied stars, as well as all known planets, comets, and most prominent celestial objects from a catalog of over two million nebulae and galaxies - the most comprehensive that any mobile app offers.